levlitichev/DRiDO_microbiome/README.md

 sequencing IDs (`seq.ID`) can correspond to the same library ID (`lib.ID`), and multiple library IDs can correspond to the same stool sample (`stool.ID`).
 Mice contributed one or more stool samples.

+Note also that library and stool metadata is embedded in the SRA metadata, but sequencing metadata is not.
+This is because individual SRA runs correspond to (unique) library IDs.
+In the unlikely event that a user will need to know which sequencing IDs correspond to each SRA run (i.e. SRR accession), we have made available a [mapping](https://github.com/levlitichev/DRiDO_microbiome/blob/main/data/metadata/library_metadata_after_QC_n3213_230620.txt) between SRR accessions and sequencing IDs.
+Only a small number of libraries / SRA runs (n=259) correspond to multiple sequencing IDs, i.e. these libraries were sequenced multiple times.

 ## 4. System requirements